 If you plan to hike, wear shoes with sturdy soles to avoid the thorns and rocks.
 Water shoes may be helpful at the beach becasue there is a row of rocks at the shore that you have to walk on to enter the water.

 You can visit Isla Caja de Muertos on your own via ferry (like we did) or you can hook up with a tour operator for a more organized trip that would include snorkeling on the reef to the north of the island.
 If your goal is to hike, explore or enjoy the beach, the ferry will be sufficient.
 If your goal is to snorkel, then choose one of the tour operators so you can get to the best snorkeling spots.

 Island Ventures Ferry

-As of 11/13- The cost of the ferry is $25/per adult including tax, kids 11 years old or less are $20 including tax, for round trip boat transportation.
+As of 8/14- The cost of the ferry is $25/per adult including tax, kids 11 years old or less are $20 including tax, for round trip boat transportation.
 You need to bring everything you want/need.
 They also have a “deluxe” trip which includes the boat plus 12 food/drink tickets for $53.50 adults/$38 children.
 The food is Hot Dogs or Pinchos, drinks are water, soda and beer, at their stand on the island.
 Kids under 3 are $6.
-Stuff like coolers and chairs have an extra cost, but beach chairs, umbrellas etc are free to bring on board (though they are available for rent on the island).
+Any coolers you bring have an extra cost, but beach chairs, umbrellas etc are free to bring on board (though they are available for rent on the island).

 The ferry runs on weekends and holidays during year but runs almost everyday during summer (Mid May, June, July and part of August).
 It departs from La Guancha at 8:30 am and departs from Isla Caja de Muertos at 3:30pm, but you need to be on-board earlier.
 Reservations are required.